Egg Freezing Counseling

 Egg Freezing Is an Emotional Decision

-You probably didn't picture this when you imagined your path to parenthood.
-Researching fertility clinics, comparing AMH levels, budgeting for a medical procedure that might sit in storage for years.
-Egg freezing, whether elective or for medical reasons, brings up questions you might not have expected to face yet: questions about your timeline, your relationships, your body, and your future.
+Choosing to freeze your eggs is rarely something you imagined when picturing your path to parenthood.
+It may involve researching clinics, comparing AMH levels, and budgeting for a medical procedure that might remain in storage for years.
+Whether egg freezing is elective or recommended for medical reasons, it often raises questions you didn't expect to confront yet—questions about your timeline, your relationships, your body, and your future.

-All of these feelings can exist at once.
-Egg freezing can feel both empowering and heartbreaking.
-You can be grateful for the technology while mourning the life path you expected.
-Both things are true, and both deserve space.
+These feelings don't cancel each other out.
+Egg freezing can feel empowering and heartbreaking at the same time.
+You can be deeply grateful for the technology while also mourning the version of your life you expected.
+Both truths can coexist, and both deserve space.

-I provide therapy that honors the full emotional experience of egg freezing, not just the "empowerment" narrative, but the grief, fear, and ambivalence too.
-You deserve support that sees the whole picture.
+In therapy, I honor the full emotional experience of egg freezing—not just the narrative of empowerment, but also the grief, uncertainty, fear, and ambivalence that often accompany it.
+You deserve support that acknowledges the whole picture and meets you where you are.

 Why People Choose to Freeze Eggs